Celebrity chef Anthony Bourdain found dead in France at 61

-American TV celebrity and food writer Anthony Bourdain was found dead in his hotel room Friday in France while working on his CNN series on culinary traditions around the world.
+Anthony Bourdain, the celebrity chef and citizen of the world who inspired millions to share his delight in food and the bonds it created, was found dead in his hotel room Friday in France while working on his CNN series on culinary traditions.
 He was 61.

-Bourdain achieved celebrity status after the publication in 2000 of his best-selling book "Kitchen Confidential: Adventures in the Culinary Underbelly."
+Widely loved and rarely afraid to speak his mind, Bourdain achieved celebrity status after the publication in 2000 of his best-selling "Kitchen Confidential: Adventures in the Culinary Underbelly."
 The book created a sensation by combining frank details of his life and career with behind-the-scenes observations on the culinary industry.
-It was a rare crossover — a book intended for professional cooks that had enormous mass appeal.

-Bourdain went on to achieve widespread fame thanks to his CNN series "Parts Unknown" — and was filming an upcoming segment for the program when he was found dead, according to CNN.
+Bourdain's fame rose higher thanks to his CNN series "Parts Unknown."

-"His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
-His talents never ceased to amaze us and we will miss him very much," CNN said.

-Chefs, fans and U.S. President Donald Trump were among those stunned and saddened by the news.
-"I want to extend to his family my heartfelt condolences," Trump said.

-Bourdain was twice divorced and has a daughter from his second marriage.
+Colleagues, friends and admirers shared their grief Friday.
+CNN chief executive Jeff Zucker sent a company letter calling Bourdain "an exceptional talent.
+A storyteller.
+A gifted writer.
+A world traveler.
+An adventurer."

+President Donald Trump tweeted his "heartfelt condolences" to Bourdain's family, which includes his 11-year-old daughter, Ariane.
+Jamie Oliver wrote on Instagram that Bourdain "really broke the mould ... he leaves chefs and fans around the world with a massive foodie hole that simply can't be replaced."
+Chef Yotam Ottolenghi tweeted "Shocking and sad!" while Nigella Lawson tweeted she was "Heartbroken."

+"Bourdain's exceptional writing made this one formerly picky, fearful eater very brave and want to try everything and I'll always be grateful for him and the worlds he opened," tweeted "Hamilton" playwright Lin-Manuel Miranda.

-Bourdain's death drew new attention to celebrity suicides.
-It came three days after fashion designer Kate Spade died of apparent suicide in her Park Avenue apartment in New York.
+Bourdain's death came three days after fashion designer Kate Spade committed suicide in her Park Avenue apartment in New York.
 Spade's husband and business partner said the 55-year-old business mogul had suffered from depression and anxiety for many years.

 Bourdain's "Parts Unknown" seemed like an odd choice for CNN when it started in 2013 — part travelogue, part history lesson, part love letter to exotic foods.
 Each trip was an adventure.
 There had been nothing quite like it on the staid news network, and it became an immediate hit.